holyspiritomb/tumblr-cli/README.md

 # To be implemented in the future
 * Photo, photoset, video and audio posts
 * A message showing success or failure
+* An error message if you aren't authenticated

 # Setting up your environment
 1. Make sure you have python >= 3.6 installed with the ```venv``` module (this is sometimes listed in package managers as ```python3-venv```).